astropy/package-template/docs/index.rst

 Template) and asking you a series of :ref:`questions <options>` to create a set of files and folders where your answers to the questions are pre-filled into the correct places.
-The package template uses this to allow you to specify things like your projects name as well as choose what parts and features of the template you want to use.
+The package template uses this to allow you to specify things like your project's name as well as choose what parts and features of the template you want to use.

 To start a package with the package template run::

   cookiecutter -c cookiecutter gh:astropy/package-template

-This prompt you for a series of :ref:`options<options>`,current working directory that has the name of your project.
+This prompt you for a series of :ref:`options<options>`, current working directory that has the name of your project.
 Once you have rendered the template read :ref:`next-steps`.